 Request Loan Modification

 Some lenders allow borrowers to temporarily or permanently modify their loan in accordance with their current financial situation.
-If your current mortgage payment is too high, you can ask and see if you can spread out the rest of your loan over more years.
+If your current mortgage payment is too high, you can ask if you can spread out the rest of your loan over more years.
 This will lower your monthly payment and make it more manageable.

 Set Up a Repayment Plan